attilammagyar/toys/collatz/README.md

   [newton]: https://en.wikipedia.org/wiki/Newton%27s_method

-Note that $F$ does not have any positive integer fixed pointes, because the original Collatz function does not have any either.
+Note that $F$ does not have any positive integer fixed points, because the original Collatz function does not have any either.

 <a name="properties"></a>